 Teacher education is a campus-wide commitment at Texas State.
 Many academic departments offer core curriculum courses and major/minor courses, and the College of Education offers the certification courses.
 Programs leading to teacher certification are available for elementary, middle, high school and all-level teachers.
 These are the EC-4 (Early Childhood through Grade Four), the 4-8 (Grade Four through Grade Eight), the 8-12 (Grade Eight through Grade 12), and All-Level (Early Childhood through Grade 12) certificates.
-Students seeking either the EC-4 or the 4-8 certificate will be majors in the College of Education, and students seeking the 8-12 certificate will complete an academic major of their choice in the appropriate department.
+Students seeking the EC-4, 4-8, or Special Education certificate will be majors in the College of Education, and students seeking the 8-12 or All-level certificate will complete an academic major of their choice in the appropriate department.
 Within the HPER Department in the College of Education, students may acquire certificates to teach Physical Education or Health.